You know your landing pages are a crucial cog in the conversion funnel.

 Plus, hosting your landing page on your own domain requires an additional fee.

-That said, if the landing page service you’re evaluating doesn’t provide much more value than IM Creator, you might want to reconsider if it’s worth the extra expense every month.
+That said, if the landing page service you’re evaluating doesn’t provide much more value than IM Creator, you might want to reconsider if it’s worth the extra expense every month and try a free landing page builder.

 With this in mind as a baseline, let’s get into the seven services I’ve identified as some of the best for simple landing pages that convert.